Spencer Turnbull: Pitch selection

 Turnbull throws a four-seam fastball and a tailing two-seam fastball, each averaging 94–95 MPH (topping out at 98 MPH), a slider averaging 86–87 MPH, a curveball at about 80–81 MPH, and a changeup at about 86–88 MPH.
 The slider has been his most effective pitch, yielding only a .202 batting-average-against over his career.

 Personal life

 Turnbull is the son of Jim and Missy Turnbull.
 Turnbull is a Christian.

+Turnbull revealed that he was dating Ashley TerKeurst, a fashion blogger and the daughter of Lysa TerKeurst, after throwing his no-hitter in 2021.
+They are married and have a child together.